Skip to main content

 Flying probe testing

-Flying probe testing uses probes that move from one point to another according to the instructions provided by specific software.
-It is a fixtureless test method.
-In the beginning, flying probe test programs (FPT) are generated and then loaded into the FPT tester.
-The tester applies electrical signals and powers to the probe points and then measures them according to the test program.
+Initially, flying probe test (FPT) programs are created and then loaded into the FPT tester.
+The tester applies electrical signals and power to the probe points and measures the results according to the test program.

 LEARN PCB